Indiana State University: Fight song

 "March On!
 (You Fighting Sycamores)", the university's fight song, was authored and arranged by Joseph A. Gramelspacher, an ISU professor of music, as a pep song.
 It was first performed at a homecoming eve pep rally on October 20, 1939.

 Before "March On!", the school's fight song was "Cheer for the Blue and White", composed in 1931 as part of the Indiana State Teachers College song contest.

-In addition to The Marching Sycamores (Pride of Indiana) the School of Music provides these other Ensembles available for music students to participate in as part of the well established School of Music: Concert Band, Jazz Combos, Jazz Ensemble, Percussion Ensemble, Steel Drum Band, University Symphony, Wind Orchestra, Wind Symphony, Sycamore Basketball Band, Choral Ensembles, Concert Choir, Masterworks Chorale, Music Theater/Opera, Sycamore Singers, & Women's Chorale.
+In addition to The Marching Sycamores (Pride of Indiana), the School of Music provides other ensembles for music students: Concert Band, Jazz Combos, Jazz Ensemble, Percussion Ensemble, Steel Drum Band, University Symphony, Wind Orchestra, Wind Symphony, Sycamore Basketball Band, Choral Ensembles, Concert Choir, Masterworks Chorale, Music Theater/Opera, Sycamore Singers, and Women's Chorale.

 Alma mater

 Charles M. Curry, Professor of English and Literature authored The Alma Mater.
 It was originally entitled, "Indiana's Normal" and first printed in a June 1912 issue of the Normal Advance.
 Dr. Curry used the music of Annie Lisle for The Alma Mater.